Skip to main content

 GST when you’re renting out your holiday home

 Residential rental income from renting out long-term is exempt from GST.
 You do not register, file or claim GST for your rental income and expenses.
-Renting out short-term is a taxable activity for GST.
+Renting out short-stay accommodation is a taxable activity for GST.

 Was this page helpful?